 Arts Team Leader – UK

-As UK Leader could be involved in you own artistic ministry and this is to be encouraged, especially where this has clear cross-cultural and facilitative dimensions.
-However, the main role will be to oversee the full-time UK team, based in Leeds, plus the part-time associates and volunteers around the UK and new teams which join.
+As the UK Team Leader, your main role will be to oversee the full-time UK team, based in Leeds, and supervise the part-time associates and volunteers around the UK and new teams which join.

-The role involves providing direction, communicating, networking, caring; strategising and developing new projects.
+The role involves directing, communicating, networking, caring; strategising and developing new projects.

 Qualities & Gifts Sought